 Caring for Indoor Pepper Plants

-Indoor pepper plants require regular watering and fertilization.
-Water the plants when the soil feels dry to the touch.
-Fertilize the plants once a month with a balanced fertilizer.
+To successfully grow peppers indoors year-round, it’s essential to provide regular watering and fertilization.
+Ensure the soil is moist by watering the plants whenever it feels dry to the touch.
+Additionally, to support their growth, fertilize these indoor pepper plants once a month with a balanced fertilizer.

 Indoor pepper plants also require pollination.
 Gently shake the plants or use a small paintbrush to transfer pollen from flower to flower.